 In particular, maintaining adequate testosterone levels is important for keeping your sex drive healthy and consistent.

-Although low testosterone doesn’t cause ED directly, it can reduce your sexual desire and may play a role in some forms of sexual dysfunction.
+Not only is low testosterone associated with EDit can also reduce your sexual desire and may play a role in some forms of sexual dysfunction.
 This could affect your level of sexual enjoyment and desire for sex in general, making it more difficult to keep an erection.

 Penile injuries that affect the function of your penis may make it more difficult for you to get hard and stay hard in general, and some of them can also cause erections to become painful.